 An Uninterrupted Power Supply (UPS) is a great choice for protecting your computers during a power outage, but aren’t as great for your plants.
 A UPS is meant to give you enough time to safely turn off your computer after a blackout so it doesn’t lose power abruptly, but they’re incredibly expensive if you want one that supplies enough electricity to last a long time.

-Gas powered generators are another way to power things until electricity comes back.
+Gas-powered generators are another way to power things until the electricity comes back.
 If you live in an area where the power goes out a lot I could see how a generator could be almost necessary!